openjs-foundation/package-json-research/research/name.md

 - Installing a scoped package saves it to the scoped folder by the same name (including the `@`, excluding the `/`).
   - Example: Both `@scope/pkg-1` and `@scope/pkg-2` would be installed to the `node_modules/@scope` directory.
-- If the `@` is omitted, npm will automatically attempt to install the package from [GitHub Packages][github-packages].
+- If the `@` is omitted, npm will automatically attempt to install the package from GitHub.
 - All npm users have their username reserved as a scope.
   - Example: User `jack123` has the scope `@jack123` reserved specifically for themselves.
 - Similarly, npm requires other scopes (non-username) to be registered first as an npm organization, then permitted users of that organization can publish to that scope.